 The solution is to simply level the bed with the paper/card under the nozzle approach, allowing for a bit more movement.

 After finishing all four corners, double-check that the angles aren’t off from the prior leveling.
 Then repeat the process over the central part to ascertain the leveling of the print bed is done.

 Leveling of the print bed is good when the bed is heated, as beds tend to warp when they are heated.

-This video shows you how to level more accurately and in depth.
+This video shows you how to level more accurately and in-depth.

-This is more likely if you have a bed that needs manual-leveling.
+This is more likely if you have a bed that needs manual leveling.

 You don’t have to manually level your bed every time.
 Instead, your 3D printer can do it automatically by using the popular BlTouch Auto Bed Leveling Sensor, available from Amazon.
 This saves you a lot of time and frustration when setting up your printer.

 It can be used on any type of bed material.
 Many users have reported a significant improvement in print quality and reliability.
-It is worth every penny to be able to make you feel confident on your 3D printer.back to menu ↑
+It is worth every penny to be able to make you feel confident with your 3D printer.back to menu ↑

 2. Extrusion Temperature Too Low